sirosen/sirosen.github.io/_posts/2014-04-10-heartbleed.md

 What is Cryptography, Anyway?
 =============================

+(Skip this section if you just want to get to the technical bits)

+No, seriously, what is it?
-"Cryptography" is a word that gets thrown around a lot, but which is very rarely explained in layman's terms.
+The word gets thrown around a lot, but is rarely explained.
-This is somewhat surprising, since cryptography is simply an art and mathematics of making information available only to the people who should have access to it.
+There really should be no mystery: cryptography is simply the art (and the mathematics) of making information available only to the people who should have access to it.

-That description is a more general notion of Information Security, and cryptography in particular revolves around finding ways of making proofs of identity -- often called "credentials" or "keys" -- necessary in order to read a message.
+More specifically, cryptography focuses on finding ways of making proofs-of-identity -- often called "credentials" or "keys" -- necessary in order to read a message.
-Simple as an idea, but complex in practice.
+It’s a simple idea, but can be complex in practice.

-The core challenge of the field, therefore, is to take a message and a target recipient, and produce a new message which is safe to expose in public.
-The original message cannot be derived from the alternate message without using a credential possessed only by the intended recipient; this is what guarantees safety and privacy.
+Still, if everything works properly, a message that has been encrypted should be safe to expose to the public.
+It should only be decipherable by the intended recipient, who has the appropriate credentials to decode it.

 Cryptography in the Stone Age
 -----------------------------

-As phrased, there is nothing restricting cryptography to modern methods.
-Although "Stone Age" may be a slight exaggeration, cryptography has been possible since the dawn of written language.
+Although "Stone Age" may be a bit of an exaggeration, cryptography has been around for a very, very long time.
-To illustrate, we will consider the example of a Caesarian Cipher, so-called because it was, supposedly, used to relay messages amongst officers of the Roman Empire.

-A Caesarian Cipher with the 26 letter Latin alphabet uses an integer between 1 and 25 to encode and decode text.
-The simplest way to desscribe this process is as a "shift" on the alphabet.
-If the integer is 5, then we shift every letter in the alphabet like so:
+Romans may have used it to relay messages between officers of the Roman Empire; the Ceasarian cipher, a common cryptographic method, was so named ostensibly because it was frequently used by Julius Caesar himself.

+Fortunately for us, the Ceasarian cipher is pretty easy to understand (many of Caesar’s potential eavesdroppers were illiterate, so strong security probably wasn’t a high priority), and so it makes a good introduction to the subject.

+Basically, a Caesarian cipher works by shifting every alphabet letter in a message to another letter.
+Every letter is shifted by the same amount: if the letter A is shifted five letters to the right to become F, then the letter B is also shifted five to the right, to become G.
+So eventually, the entire alphabet looks like this:

 <pre><code>ABCDEFGHIJKLMNOPQRSTUVWXYZ
 FGHIJKLMNOPQRSTUVWXYZABCDE</code></pre>

-We encode "A" as "F", "B" as "G", and so forth, and likewise decode "F" as "A", et cetera.
-If we have a message, "ATTACK AT DAWN", it can be encoded as "FYYFHP FY IFBS".
+That is, if we used "5" as our shifting number; every letter has been shifted to the right by five.
+Sounds complicated?
+It’s really not.

+Take this (perhaps historically viable!) sentence:

+ATTACK AT DAWN

+If it has been encoded with our own Caesarian cipher, it will appear as:

+FYYFHP FY IFBS

-When someone receives the message, he can just shift everything back by 5 in order to recover the original text.
+When someone receives the message, he can just shift everything back by five in order to recover the original meaning.
+Caesarian ciphers don’t have to shift by five, of course -- they can shift by any number between 1 and 25 (after which the alphabet loops back around).
+So our attack orders could also be "GZZGIV GZ JGCT" or "HAAHJW HA KHDU," if we chose six or seven, rather than five, as our shifting value.

 ###Breaking a Caesarian Cipher###